 In 1964, Arthur Danto encountered Andy Warhol’s Brillo in a New York gallery.
 Warhol’s Brillo boxes closely resembled those that could be purchased in grocery stores, prompting Danto to reflect on why the former are art and the latter not.
-Danto concluded that it was the “atmosphere of artistic theory” (Danto 1964: 580) surrounding Warhol’s work that made the difference.
+Danto concluded that it was the “atmosphere of artistic theory” surrounding Warhol’s work that made the difference (Danto 1964: 580).

 Danto’s question arises equally with regard to Marcel Duchamp’s readymades of the early twentieth century.
 How is it that a shovel purchased in a hardware store can become art, when it wasn’t made with the intention that it be art and when many similar shovels never become artworks?
-Danto (1964) concluded that it was “the artworld” that allowed some objects to be transfigured into art.
-Danto and George Dickie became known as the main proponents of the “institutional theory of art,” according to which art institutions or communities of experts have the power to identify which things count as art and which do not.
+Danto (1964) concluded that it was an object’s relation to an institution, the artworld, that enables it to be transfigured into art.
+Danto and George Dickie (1969, 1974) became known as the main proponents of the “institutional theory of art,” according to which whether something is art or not is determined by whether it is deemed as such, or accepted as such, by members of the artworld.

 The institutional theory exemplifies several trends that have been affected by consideration of contemporary art.
+Here are three.
 First, it does not attempt to define artworks in terms of necessary and sufficient conditions related to their structures or appearances.
-Second, it does not treat arthood as dependent on artistic or aesthetic value; it is an open question whether the items that secure uptake by the artworld will bear such forms of value.
-Third, it opens the door for a diverse metaphysics of art, if the items given uptake by the artworld happen to be ontologically diverse.
-Fourth, and relatedly, it diminishes the role of artistic medium: the artworld may admit items that violate the historic conventions of medium or even stand outside traditional and established media altogether.
-Finally, it reconceives the role of the artist: artists may select or present rather than fabricating objects (Binkley 1977, 273-276), or at least exert less control over the items presented for artistic appreciation, as long as the artworld accepts this arrangement.
+Second, it opens the door for a diverse metaphysics of art, if the items given uptake by the artworld happen to be ontologically diverse.
+Third, and relatedly, it diminishes the role of artistic medium: the artworld may admit items that violate the historic conventions of medium or even stand outside traditional and established media altogether.

-In what follows, we shall examine the way in which these five recent trends in the philosophy of art – concerning, respectively, the concept of art, art’s value, the ontology of art, artistic media, and the nature of authorship – have been prompted by consideration of contemporary art.
-This direction of influence is an interesting phenomenon in itself, not least because it demonstrates that it is possible to do the philosophy of art without automatically shoehorning new art forms and genres into extant theoretical structures that were not built to house them.
+In what follows, we shall examine the way in which these three recent trends in the philosophy of art have been prompted by consideration of contemporary art.
+This direction of influence is an interesting phenomenon in itself, not least because it demonstrates that we can do the philosophy of art without automatically shoehorning new art forms and genres into extant theoretical structures that were not built to house them.
 In this sense, a case can be made that contemporary art has expanded the philosophical horizons of philosophers of art, enabling them to see that other, hitherto uncharted, theoretical moves are possible.

-A note of caution should be added, however.
+Before we go any further, however, we would like to do two things: explicitly acknowledge the restricted scope of our enquiry; and then add a general note of caution concerning the nature of the claims we make.
+First, limitations of space have led us to focus on the three themes just adumbrated, but in the course of discussing these we shall also have to things to say, if only briefly, about a couple of other trends that have been accelerated by the consideration of contemporary art: a growing skepticism about the prospects for reducing artistic value to aesthetic value; and a widely shared acceptance that artists may make art by selecting or presenting, rather than by fabricating, objects (Binkley 1977, 273-276).

+Now for the note of caution.
 The normative relation between developments in contemporary art and consequent developments in philosophical theory is difficult to fathom.
 In particular, while there can be little doubt that consideration of contemporary art has been causally responsible for the taking of new directions in the philosophy of art, this in itself does not establish either that these philosophical responses are justified or, indeed, that they make the best sense of the art that prompted them.
 By this essay’s end, we hope to have helped readers make a start on addressing these challenging questions for themselves.